kryptx/palmetto/README.md

   * The signature itself proves a subset of that which is guaranteed by TLS, which is required by Palmetto.
   * Particularly sensitive resource servers may additionally choose to only allow authentication against identity providers presenting OV or EV certificates.
 * All data values are handled individually; Identity Providers are expected to manage presentation to ensure users aren't visually overwhelmed.
+* All PIPs must enforce PKCE if presented but honor the authorization request even if it's not.
+Clients need only use it if the authorization code could be intercepted (most likely, in a mobile app).

 As with OpenID Connect, the user's authorization endpoint serves as a unique identifier of the person on the internet.
 It offers a standard interface to not only _authorize_ release of their data via some proprietary API, but also to _actually release it_ in a standardized envelope.